korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 I do not currently have an obvious error, but the map doesn't show anyways.
 I'll have another read in the documentation until I find some useful information on how to fix that problem.
 Maybe I'll create a StackOverflow question, if I don't find anything.

+## 06.07.2020
+**What did I do today?**
+I have finished the documentation on what the project is so far.
+I will obviously add more to it, if it does need it.
+The morning really went as planned, while the afternoon was not as successful.

+**What will I do tomorrow?**
+I will dedicate tomorrow towards making sure the map works as inteded.
+I hope this will work.

+**What hinders my progress?**
+The error I'm having with the map doesn't really display properly.
+It's hard fixing an error you don't know the name, nor the cause of.
+I'll try to read more into the documentation to fix it.